-The Japan Society of Civil Engineers has marked four projects to be achieved in its five-year plan 'JSCE Five-Year Plan of Japan Society of Civil Engineers - We connect regions, generations, and values to create a future society (JSCE 2020-2024)'.
-One of these projects, which is lead by the Diversity & Inclusion Committee (D&I Committee), is 'Creating a place of activities and tools to realize Civil Engineers' D&I Ver.
-2.0' (Civil Engineers' D&I Ver.
-2.0).
-We call the current state of affairs in which the term 'diversity' has become commonplace and women's involvement in the civil engineering industry is gradually making strides 'Civil Engineers' D&I Ver.
+The Japan Society of Civil Engineers has marked four projects to be achieved in its five-year plan 'JSCE Five-Year Plan - We connect regions, generations, and values to create a future society (JSCE 2020-2024)'.
+One of these projects, which is led by the Diversity & Inclusion Committee (D&I Committee), is 'Creating a place of activities and tools to realize Civil Engineers' D&I Ver.
+2.0'.
+We call the current situation in which the term 'diversity' has become commonplace and women's involvement in the civil engineering industry is gradually making strides as 'Civil Engineers' D&I Ver.
 1.0'.
 The next stage is 'Civil Engineers' D&I Ver.
 2.0', in which a diverse range of individuals, not limited to women, and more organizations are involved in society.
 Among the efforts of 'Civil Engineers' D&I Ver.
 2.0', the International Activities Center and the D&I Committee run the 'Creating a Place for Engineers from Abroad' initiative.

-Efforts focusing on engineers from abroad have begun in several organizations of the Japan Society of Civil Engineers.
-For example, the Kanto Chapter held a company information session for international students, and the Consultant Committee established a Global Civil Engineer subcommittee.
-Furthermore, the JSCE Magazine organized a special feature in the form of 'Welcome to Japan! - Internationalization of human resources in the field of "DOBOKU" (Civil

-Engineering)' in its November 2019 issue.
+Efforts focusing on engineers from abroad have begun in several organizations of JSCE.
+For example, the Kanto Chapter held a company information session for international students, and the Consultant Committee established the Global Civil Engineer Subcommittee.
+Furthermore, the JSCE Magazine organized a special feature in the form of 'Welcome to Japan! - Internationalization of human resources in the field of "DOBOKU" (Civil Engineering)' in its November 2019 issue.
 The purpose of the International Activities Center and the D&I Committee is to create and run a 'place' to expand and accelerate these efforts.

 The first thing we did was to start a monthly meeting between the stakeholders.
-We welcomed Dr. Ji Dang from the IAC International Student Network Group and Dr. Thi Ha from the Consultant Committee to provide an update on the status of their efforts and hold themed discussions.
-Going forward, we aim to increase the number of organizations involved, as well as create opportunities where individuals get involved and a situation where it is common practice for members from overseas to participate in the various activities of the Japan Society of Civil Engineers.
+We welcomed Dr. Ji Dang from the IAC International Student Network Group and Dr. Thi Ha from the Consultant Committee to share the status of the efforts and hold themed discussions.
+Going forward, we aim to increase the number of organizations involved, as well as create opportunities where individuals get involved and a situation where it is common practice for members from overseas to participate in the various activities of JSCE.
 We will report the progress of our efforts to IAC News from now on.